What’s the worst thing about being in a band?

 What’s the best piece of advice you’ve ever been given?

-When was the last time you felt like a rock star?
+When was the first time you felt like a rock star?

 What’s been your worst experience on drugs?

 “There’s a lot about in the music scene, but I’ve never really been one to partake.
 My worst experience is seeing people who do go down that road, running into them after a couple years and see how badly they’ve deteriorated – either mentally or physically.
 This is one of the only jobs that getting drunk or high doesn’t mean the end of you at work, so some people lose touch with reality.”

 “I’m not really a crier in everyday life, but losing grandparents and friends lately really hit me.”

 Aversions Crown have been around for a decade now.
 What’s it like to be in a band with that kind of longevity?

 “It’s very cool to be playing with people who still love it so much.
 The heavy scene – especially in Australia – doesn’t have that many bands that go for a long time, especially when most don’t make that jump to playing overseas because it’s so hard to do.”